 And nothing beats New Year's Eve in Reykjavík.

-For updated information, you need about the climate and weather in Iceland visit the website of the Icelandic Met office.
+For updated information about the climate and weather in Iceland, visit the Icelandic Met Office website.

-Just remember the weather in Iceland can be extremely unpredictable (even in the summer) - so all forecasts should be taken with a pinch of salt.
+Just remember that the weather in Iceland can be extremely unpredictable (even in the summer), so all forecasts should be considered best guesses.

-Spring in Iceland is the months of April and May.
-Icelanders celebrate the first day of summer on the first Thursday after the 18th of April, that is the 'official' first day of summer and a public holiday.
-It's not that uncommon that it snows on this day.
+While spring comes to Iceland in April and May, Icelanders actually celebrate the first day of summer on the first Thursday after the 18th of April.
+It’s the 'official' first day of summer and a public holiday.
+It's also not that uncommon that snow falls on this day.

-This is the official first summer's day but it would be fairer to say that it's the first spring day.
+Though this is considered the first day of summer, it would be more accurate to say that it's the first spring day.

-This is also the time when migrating birds, such as the popular puffin, start appearing in Iceland.
+Spring is also when migrating birds, such as the popular puffin species, start appearing in Iceland.

-The first puffins are seen in April and they stay until September.
+The first puffins return in April and stay until September.

-It is actually another bird, Lóa, or the Golden Plover that is supposed to bring springtime along with it, and the first Golden Plovers can normally be seen towards the end of March.
+Another bird, the la, or golden plover, is supposed to bring spring along with it.
+You can see the first golden plovers towards the end of March.

-Springtime weather in Reykjavík can be anything from snow, sleet and rain to bright sunny days and the temperature averages between 0-10°C.
+Springtime weather in Reykjavík can be anything from snow, sleet, and rain, to bright sunny days.
+The temperature averages between 0-10°C (32-50°F).

-Springtime can be fairly wet in the south part of the country but drier (and colder) towards the north (around Akureyri).
+Springtime can be fairly wet in the southern part of the country, but drier (and colder) towards the north, around Akureyri.

-The Icelandic Highlands can be about 10° colder than the coastline and are closed for traffic.
+The Icelandic Highlands can be about 10°C colder than the coastline and are closed for traffic during the spring.

-The colours of nature start to pick up, the grass may not be very tall or green yet but the leaves of the trees are just about to pop out.
+The colors of nature will start to emerge at this time.
+The grass may not be very tall or green yet, but trees’ leaves will be close to returning.

-Spring flowers such as crocus and Easter lilies can be seen poking their heads out of people's gardens and you might even see some spring flowers blossom on trees.
+Spring flowers such as crocus and Easter lilies will begin poking their heads out of people's gardens.
+You might even see some spring flowers blossom on tree branches.

-Generally, people's spirits are lifted after the winter and there's excitement in the air for the summer that's around the corner.
+Generally, the end of winter lifts people's spirits, and there's excitement in the air for the summer that's around the corner.

-Spring is an excellent time for tourists to come to Iceland, as you may still catch the Northern Lights, the weather is fairly mild but the high season hasn't started so there will be fewer tourists around and prices are lower.
+Spring is an excellent time for tourists to come to Iceland.
+You can still catch the Northern Lights, the weather is mild, and the high season hasn't started yet, so there are fewer tourists around and lower prices.

-It should also be easier for you to find accommodation availability and many tours are available.
+It should also be easier for you to find accommodation and tour availability.

-The midnight sun occurs during the Icelandic summer, meaning that the days are incredibly long and people gain extra energy.
+The midnight sun appears, meaning the days are incredibly long, and people gain extra energy.

-The days keep getting longer and longer, until the longest day of summer which is around the 21st of June.
+The days get longer and longer until the solstice, which falls around the 21st of June.

 After the summer solstice, the days start to get shorter, but only by a minute or two each day.

-The sunsets turn into sunrises in spectacular shows of colour that may last for hours.
+The sunsets turn into sunrises in spectacular shows of color that can last for hours.

-Iceland is a paradise for photographers that want to catch nature in the 'golden hour'.
+Iceland is a paradise for photographers who want to capture nature during the 'golden hour.’